openstack-archive/infra-manual/doc/source/drivers.rst

 Naming with Zuul v3
 -------------------

-The way Zuul v3 handles jobs, allows us to make changes to the job names and also gives the chance to remove some relicts:
+The way Zuul v3 handles jobs allows us to make changes to the job names and also gives the chance to remove some relics:

 * Remove ``gate`` prefix, it's not really needed.
 * Make clear what are publishing jobs.
 Name the test job and the publish job (currently ``gate-nova-docs-ubuntu-xenial`` and ``nova-docs-ubuntu-xenial``) clearer.
-* Remove ``dsvm`` in name, it is a historic relict.
+* Remove ``dsvm`` in name, it is a historic relic.
-* Remove the ``{repository}`` from the name, it is not needed anymore.
+* Remove the ``{repository}`` from the name, it is not needed anymore, *unless* the job is defined in a specific repo.

 This all leads to the following naming scheme: